michel-bodje/automate/user-manual.md

 ## Overview

 The Allen Madelin Office Add-In (Automate) is designed to streamline common tasks for the law firm.
 It integrates directly into Office (Outlook and Word), allowing users to perform these tasks efficiently without leaving their email client.
+The add-in dynamically adapts its menu options based on the context:

+- **Draft Email Message**: Displays only email-related options.
+- **Draft Appointment**: Displays only the scheduling option.
+- **Word Document**: Displays only the contract-making option.

+Additionally, the add-in now supports two scheduling modes: **Auto** (default) and **Manual**.

 This manual is divided into two sections:
 1. **User Workflow**: Instructions for using the add-in to schedule appointments and draft emails.